Consider the advantages and disadvantages of NAS NAS vs. server: Which storage option should you choose?

 What is network-attached storage?

-Because NAS closely resembles traditional server-based storage, it tends to be relatively easy to implement and manage.
-Many of the file-sharing and other mechanisms used in server storage are the same or very similar to NAS processes that control user shares and file access.
-For users, the move to NAS and its shared storage paradigm is nearly transparent, as they can continue to work with familiar folder and file formats.
-That easy changeover is especially important to small businesses that may not have the IT resources to handle a trickier or more technically demanding transition.
+• Simple transition.
+The move to NAS and its shared storage paradigm is nearly transparent, as the system can continue to work with familiar folder and file formats.
+That transferability is especially important to small businesses that might not have the IT resources to handle a more technically demanding transition.

+• Scaling.
 One of the most appealing aspects of NAS is its ability to scale out to meet increasing capacity demands.
-Scaling might involve simply adding new hard disk or solid-state media, hooking in a new shelf of drives, or adding a whole new NAS system and coupling it with the installed NAS via clustering software.
+Scaling might involve simply adding a new hard disk or solid-state media, hooking in a new shelf of drives, or adding a whole new NAS system and coupling it with the installed NAS through clustering software.

 What is cloud NAS?

 Cloud NAS is an alternative to on-site file storage.
 Cloud NAS services provide off-site file storage that replaces or augments installed NAS devices.
-The cost of cloud NAS is generally based on the capacity used and may also include access charges for getting data in and out of the cloud service.
+The cost of cloud NAS is generally based on the capacity used and might also include charges for accessing data and for getting data in and out of the cloud service.

 On-site NAS vs. cloud NAS

-On-site NAS represents a one-time expense, with some recurring costs for maintenance and support.
+On-site NAS represents a one-time expense -- with some recurring costs for maintenance and support.
 Cloud NAS has monthly charges based on storage consumption.
-If you buy a 10 TB NAS system, you pay for that capacity once; if you store 10 TB of data in a cloud service, you pay the monthly charge for as long as your data resides in the cloud.
+If users buy a 10 TB NAS system, they pay for that capacity once.
+If users store 10 TB of data in a cloud service, they pay the monthly charge for as long as the data resides in the cloud.
 So, theoretically, cloud storage could cost more than the same amount of purchased on-site capacity.
-The same goes for data growth: Expanding capacity with on-site NAS may only involve adding hard disks or SSDs to the existing configuration -- an inexpensive, one-time transaction.
+The same goes for data growth.
+Expanding capacity with on-site NAS might only involve adding hard disks or SSDs to the existing configuration -- an inexpensive, one-time transaction.

-On-site NAS has an advantage over cloud NAS when it comes to data sharing.
-Sys admins can connect a variety of devices and users, as well as create efficient working environments for users who share large files such as multimedia.
-Sharing cloud NAS data may be awkward considering the communications issues related to connecting people and data.
+On-site NAS has an advantage over cloud NAS when it comes to data access.
+System admins can connect a variety of devices and users, as well as create efficient working environments for users who share large files -- such as those used for multimedia.

 How to choose the best option for your business